 Q. What about During the Inspection?

-You are encouraged to participate in the inspection and ask questions relating to any aspect of the property.
+You are encouraged to attend the inspection, take notes, and ask questions relating to any aspect of the property.
 Our job is to ensure you have a full understanding of all of the home's systems, their condition, and any material defects or recommened repairs.

 Q. When will I be given a report?

 You will receive an electronic copy of your report via e-mail within 24 hours.
 Most reports are sent the same day.
 Your report will include full-color photos to help you understand any issues or items in need of repair.

 All reports include a copy of Homexam's The User Friendly Home, a comprehensive home maintenance guide.
 This reference book covers all of your home's systems, including structure, exterior, interior, roof, electrical, plumbing, heating, and air conditioning.